Georgios Kamperidis: Professional career

 After playing basketball with the youth clubs of Mandraikos and Doukas, Kamperidis began his pro career in the Greek Basket League, with Panionios, starting with the 2017–18 season.
-During the 2019-20 season, he averaged 4.2 points and 1.6 rebounds per game.
+During the 2019–20 season, he averaged 4.2 points and 1.6 rebounds per game.

 On August 3, 2020, Kamperidis moved to Thessaloniki and signed with PAOK.
 On April 23, 2021, Kamperidis signed a contract extension for another two seasons.
-During the 2021-22 campaign, in a total of 20 games, he averaged 3.2 points, 1.2 rebounds and 0.5 steals, playing around 10 minutes per contest.
+During the 2021–22 campaign, in a total of 20 games, he averaged 3.2 points, 1.2 rebounds and 0.5 steals, playing around 10 minutes per contest.
+During the 2022–23 campaign, in 29 league games, he averaged 2.4 points and 1.3 rebounds, playing around 9 minutes per contest.

+On July 13, 2023, Kamperidis signed with Karditsa.

+On April 18, 2024, Kamperidis signed with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) for the remainder of the season.

+On June 19, 2024, Kamperidis signed with Karditsa of the Greek Basket League (GBL).

 National team career

 Kamperidis has been a member of the Greek junior national teams.
 With Greece's youth national teams, he played at the 2017 FIBA U18 European Championship, the 2018 FIBA U20 European Championship, and at the 2019 FIBA U20 European Championship.

 Personal life

 Kamperidis' older brother, Michalis, is also a professional basketball player.